Volunteers working in the Orphanage / Childcare Program work mainly in childcare centers and orphanages for disabled children in Ho Chi Minh City.

 Projects in Vietnam are available throughout the year.
 The minimum duration is 2 weeks and the maximum is 24 weeks (6 months) and participants can choose the duration as per their convenience.

-Volunteers will have to arrive at the Tan Son Nhat International Airport (Airport Code: SGN) which is Vietnam’s largest airport and it's well connected with major international destinations.
+Volunteers participating in the programs in Ho Chi Minh City will have to arrive at the Tan Son Nhat International Airport (Airport Code: SGN) which is Vietnam’s largest airport and it's well connected with major international destinations.
+Hanoi program participants need to arrive at Noi Bai International Airport.

 Once you arrive at the Airport, you shall be greeted by our Local Coordinator, who'll be there to receive you.
 You'll be taken to the accommodation where you can take rest after a long flight.